ArnavGuptaFORE/Python-Analysis/README.md

 - **Exploratory data analysis (EDA)**
 - **Basic machine learning workflows**

-Each notebook is documented with markdown cells, explaining the logic, methodology, and output where applicable.
+Each notebook is documented with markdown cells, explaining the logic, methodology and output where applicable.
 The purpose of this archive is to demonstrate hands-on proficiency with core data science tools and analytical reasoning.

 ---